 How does Laudes Foundation measure results?

 All of our partnerships must align with our monitoring and evaluation minimum requirements (PDF) and signature programme KPIs.
 This helps both you and the foundation better understand if your initiative is achieving its intended results and put corrective measures in place if necessary.

-After approval of the concept note, our programme managers will work with you to co-develop a robust monitoring and evaluation framework.
+After approval of the proposal light, our programme managers will work with you to co-develop a robust monitoring and evaluation framework.
 This includes: